hoarder-app/hoarder/docs/versioned_docs/version-v0.16.0/07-Development/01-setup.md

 - Run `pnpm web` in the root of the repo.
 - Go to `http://localhost:3000`.

 > NOTE: The web app kinda works without any dependencies.
 However, search won't work unless meilisearch is running.
-Also, new items added won't get crawled/indexed unless redis is running.
+Also, new items added won't get crawled/indexed unless workers are running.

 ### Workers

 - Run `pnpm workers` in the root of the repo.

-> NOTE: The workers package requires having redis working as it's the queue provider.

 ### iOS Mobile App